food AND DRINKS

 Kazakh National Drinks

-Koumiss (Кумыс) is a fermented milk drink, which nomads have always enjoyed.
-It is a sour-milk low-alcohol beverage made of mares’ milk, tart, acidic, and believed to be good for digestion.
+Koumiss (Кумыс) is a fermented horse milk drink, which nomads have enjoyed for ages.
+It is a sour-milk, low-alcohol beverage made of mares’ milk and it is tart, acidic and believed being good for one’s digestion.

 Shubbat is a beverage of life, which is made of camel’s milk.
 It is believed that shubbat is useful if you have asthma, tuberculosis, inflammation of the liver, diabetes, and psoriasis.

-Note that sometimes shubbat as well as the koumiss may have unpredictable effects on your stomach because the drink has a high-fat content and a very different bacterial culture that your might have gotten used to.
+Note that sometimes shubbat as well as the koumiss may have unpredictable effects on your stomach as the drink has a high-fat content and a very different bacterial culture that your stomach might have gotten used to.